devgaganin/Shortlink-Bypasser/README.md

 # Shortlink-Bypasser
 This repository will help you auto bypass adslink and make you to reach at final link by team spy.
+Join  [Telegram](https://t.me/team_spy_pro)
 # How to use :
 - Install firefox browser in pc or android
 - go to extension area and add extension `Voilent Monkey` or `Tamper Monkey`